http-party/http-server/README.md

 `-K` or `--key` Path to ssl key file (default: key.pem).

-`-r` or `--robots` Provide a /robots.txt (whose content defaults to 'User-agent: *\nDisallow: /')
+`-r` or `--robots` Provide a /robots.txt (whose content defaults to 'User-agent: *\nDisallow: /').

-`-m` or `--middleware` Provide a filepath (single or multiple file paths through multiple '-f or --function' parameters) to a JS file that exports a function to be used as middleware for each request before anything else happens (or any other middleware is called). e.g. ./my_middldeware.js
+`-m` or `--middleware` Provide a filepath (single or multiple file paths through multiple '-m or --middleware' parameters) to a JS file that exports a function to be used as middleware for each request before anything else happens (or any other middleware is called). e.g. `./my_middldeware.js`

 ```js
 // my_middldeware.js